 - Neck Pain

 Physical therapy is a service that treats injuries and maintains and restores people’s maximal mobility and functional capacity.
-Having said that, physical therapists are known by different titles in different countries, but in general, they are persons who have a thorough understanding of the anatomy of the human body.
+However, physical therapists are called by different names in different countries.
+Although in general, they are those who have a deep grasp of the anatomy of the human body.

 A physical therapist will evaluate and analyse their clients’ requirements during their initial treatment session.
 They will inquire about their pain or other symptoms, their ability to move or do daily chores, their sleeping habits, and their medical history.
 The goal is to identify a diagnosis for their disorder, why they have the disorder, and any limitations caused or exacerbated by the disorder, and then design a treatment plan to tackle each.
 The benefits of physical therapy include: